decimalcubed/ActionBind/README.md

 ### UnbindAction()

-Unbinds an action, clearing it from memory and preventing its callback from running again.
+Unbinds an action, clearing it from memory and preventing its callback from running again, also removes its TouchButton if it has one.
 When passing a string, it will unbind every action which has a matching name.

   - **Type**